-Remote Arm Switch/dead-man's handle (Optionally removed)
+Remote Arm Switch/dead -man's handle (Optional)

-This is an important safety feature that is fitted to the sequencer and provides an additional layer of safety.
-A 3-pin female XLR connector is provided on each sequencer.
+This is an optional feature that can be fitted to the sequencer and provides an additional layer of safety.
+An additional 3-pin XLR connector is provided down which power and the Remote Arm signal is sent.
 Connecting the Remote Arm wire (pin 3) to the Ground pin (pin 1) activates the Remote Arm switch.
 In order to fire the Remote Arm switch must be engaged.

 Disconnecting the Remote Arm wire from ground will disarm the sequencer(s), and the outputs will stop firing.
 It is also important to note that full battery voltage must be used for the 'Remote Arm' switch to work correctly.
 Reduced battery voltage may result in the 'Remote Arm' switch engaging correctly.
-You can check this by listening for a clicking sound at each sequencer when engaging the deadmans handle.